Armen Alchian: Research

 Alchian, an applied economist, has been described by Robert Higgs as a master of applied price theory.
 Alchian was a neoclassical economist, specifically of the Chicago School.
 Along with Harold Demsetz, Alchian is considered to be the founder of the "UCLA tradition", alternatively known as the Los Angeles School.
-Read explains: "Theirs is a school which shares some similarities with Chicago’s emphasis on the free market, Harvard’s tradition of institutional studies, and the strategic thrust of both the RAND Corporation and of the Hoover Institution, to which both contributed intellectually."
+Read explains: "Theirs is a school which shares some similarities with Chicago's emphasis on the free market, Harvard's tradition of institutional studies, and the strategic thrust of both the RAND Corporation and of the Hoover Institution, to which both contributed intellectually."

 Alchian was also influenced by the Austrian School, especially by the ideas of Ludwig von Mises and Friedrich Hayek.
 He was influenced by Mises' Human Action (1949).
 Alchian famously interviewed Hayek in 1978, during which Alchian told him that he was particularly influenced by two of his articles: "Economics and Knowledge" (1937) and "The Use of Knowledge in Society" (1945).
 In his turn, Alchian has influenced contemporary Austrian School economists.

 Alchian, along with James M. Buchanan and Ronald Coase, served as a bridge between the "Old" and "New" Chicago School.
 Boettke and Candela argue that these three economists founded the following branches in economics: New Institutional Economics, Law and Economics, and the economics of property rights.
 Indeed, Alchian is widely considered one of the founders of the New Institutional Economics.
 According to Robert Higgs Alchian had the greatest influence, aside from Coase, "in creating and fostering what has come to be known as the New Institutional Economics, one of the most notable improvements in mainstream economics during the past half century."

 A large portion of Alchian's contribution is in property rights.
 Henderson argued that Alchian has been most impactful on the economic analysis of property rights and summarized his work on it as follows: "You tell me the rules and I'll tell you what outcomes to expect."
 Alchian opined that "In essence, economics is the study of property rights over resources."
 Peter Boettke noted in 2015 that Alchian is "recognized as the founder of what was called 'property rights economics' in which he had to re-introduce to the economics profession the important role that property rights play in the determination of economic performance."

 While working at RAND in 1954, Alchian conducted the first event study to infer what kind of fuel material was used in the development of hydrogen bombs, the construction of which were secret at the time.
-He successfully identified lithium as the fusion fuel through publicly available financial data.
+He successfully identified lithium as the fusion fuel through publicly available financial data, finding only the stock of Lithium Corporation of America suddenly increased around the hydrogen bomb test Castle Bravo.
 However, the paper was confiscated and destroyed because it was seen as a threat to national security.